Board of Directors Installs New Members for 2016-2017

 The objective of the partnerships that fund the grant is to encourage educational problem solving which incorporates faculty, students, and the organization needing a product developed.
 The goal is for like-minds to come up with the solution to a problem which creates or sustains jobs in our area and in turn trains students to be technicians who can maintain the product.
 “It’s a collaborative process,” said Rick Fornes, Director of Innovation and Department Chair of Electronic Engineering Technology.

 Fornes executed the project on behalf of the College.
 A graduate of Johnson College in 1994 and a seasoned instructor, he saw the opportunity to collaborate on this project as an opportunity to bring real world work into the classroom.
 Students of the Advanced Manufacturing Engineering Technology, Electronic Engineering Technology, and Electrical Construction and Maintenance Technology programs had the opportunity to learn about the situations encountered when the project was being completed.
-Katie Leonard, Executive Vice President at Johnson College said this collaboration is “a great example of how the College can work with industry partners to create solutions through the Center for Professional Development.”
+Katie Pittelli, Executive Vice President at Johnson College said this collaboration is “a great example of how the College can work with industry partners to create solutions through the Center for Professional Development.”

 Ben Franklin Technology Partners of Northeastern Pennsylvania links early-stage technology firms and established manufacturers with funding, experts, technology, universities and other resources to help them prosper.
 In the process, they fuel economic growth for northeastern Pennsylvania.
 Ben Franklin Technology Partners is an initiative of the Pennsylvania Department of Community and Economic Development and is funded by the Ben Franklin Technology Development Authority.
 The mission is to boost the northeastern Pennsylvania economy with new and retained jobs, new technology companies, and established manufacturers that are more competitive.
 Kenneth Okrepkie, Regional Manager of the Pocono Northeast Region for Ben Franklin Technology Partners of Northeastern PA, said his organization “has had a great relationship with Johnson College for many years.
 Within Johnson College, technical expertise can be found to support manufacturing firms.
 The Pleasant Mount Welding Inc. (PMWI) project highlights the industry experience that is embedded within the college.”
 In addition, he was very satisfied with the results of the collaboration and describes the experience as professional, courteous and timely.
 “At the end of the project, I was excited to stand next to the production line as it moved final product down a conveyor ready to be shipped to PMWI customers,” he said.